 Neil deGrasse Tyson

-- Today marks a historic date of our country.
+Today marks a historic date in our country.
 Happy 4th of July to everyone.
 The day Will Smith saved us from Aliens.

-- Ahhh, the 4th of July.
-The day where trips to hospital start with the words Hold my beer and watch this.
+Ahhh, on the 4th of July.
+The day where trips to the hospital start with the words Hold my beer and watch this.

-- Never look for leftover fireworks in your car with a lighter.
-Good news is I now have a sunroof.
+Never look for leftover fireworks in your car with a lighter.
+The good news is I now have a sunroof.

 Independence Day Wishes